Modified Axelrod Model Showing Opinion Convergence And Polarization In Realistic Scale-Free Networks: Introduction

-Could the Axelrod model be modified to give fragmented opinions or to incorporate cultural diversity in the long time limit?
-Various authors have addressed this issue over the years with partial success.
-For example, MacCarron \emph{et al.}~\cite{spreading_culture} considered a more complicated interaction rule and analyzed the clustering behaviors.
-They showed that by decreasing a certain tunable parameter of the model known as the agreement threshold, agents on the lattice will no longer be homogeneous in the sense that they have more than one set of features in the long run.
-Along another line, Battiston \emph{et al.}~\cite{Battiston2017} proposed that the interactions in real society are carried out in multiple layers, which correspond to different interests or topics.
+Socio-physical models could offer a complementary approach to understanding the dynamics of opinion fragmentation.
+Different scholars have tried different simulation models attempting to capture the fragmentation behaviors in society.
+See, for example, the review by S\^{i}rbu \emph{et al.}~\cite{Sociophysicsmodel1}.
+Could the Axelrod model be modified to give fragmented and polarized opinions or to incorporate cultural diversity in the long time limit?
+This is the first question we are going to address.
+Surely, various authors have studied this issue over the years with partial success.
+For example, MacCarron \emph{et al.} considered a more complicated interaction rule and analyzed the clustering behaviors.
+They showed that by decreasing a certain tunable parameter of the model known as the agreement threshold, agents on the lattice will no longer be homogeneous in the sense that they have more than one set of features in the long run~\cite{spreading_culture}.
+Radilo-D\'{i}az \emph{et al.} found that for an initial state with small cultural variability, introducing a small amount of rejection dynamics to the Axelrod model is already sufficient to drive the system eventually to a heterogeneous state~\cite{RD09}.
+Along another line, Battiston \emph{et al.} proposed that the interactions in real society are carried out in multiple layers, which correspond to different interests or topics.
 By considering this multiplicity in their model, they qualitatively presented new dynamical behavior that leads to the emergence and stability of cultural diversity final state~\cite{Battiston2017}.
-Worth noticing that both MacCarron \emph{et al.} and Battiston \emph{et al.} considered discrete feature traits.
-Along a different line, Amorim modified the Axelrod model by aligning it with Bourdieu's theory on the relation between an individual's taste and the social environment~\cite{Amorim2014}.
+T\"{o}rnberg proposed a variation of the Axelrod model in which agents have an additional static opinion denoting, say, their partisan or cultural affiliation.
+Moreover, they can interact nonlocally.
+As expected, dynamic opinions of agents with the same additional static opinion converge.
+Interestingly, dynamic opinions of agents with different additional static opinion can be very different.
+This so-called sorting behavior appears in spite of the absence of repulsive dynamics~\cite{T22}.
+Worth noticing that MacCarron \emph{et al.}~\cite{spreading_culture}, Battiston \emph{et al.}~\cite{Battiston2017} as well as T\"{o}rnberg~\cite{T22} considered discrete feature traits.
+In contrast, Amorim~\cite{Amorim2014} modified the Axelrod model by aligning it with Bourdieu's theory on the relation between an individual's taste and the social environment.